-Sort your aluminum alloys in 2 seconds — including those with as little as 0.25% Mg
+Sort your aluminum alloys in 2 seconds — including those with as little as 0.25% Mg.

 The great performance you've come to expect on high temps, stainless, red metals, specialty alloys and turnings.

+Lowest cost to service in the industry.
 Tube or detector replacements are less than half the competition.
-At SciAp, we view service as a loyalty program, not a profit center.
+At SciAps, we view service as a loyalty program, not a profit center.

 There are many Al alloys that only differ by small amounts of Mg or Si.
 For example, 6063 and 1100; 356 and 357; 3003 and 3005; 5005 and 6022.
 Mg and Si measurements must be accurate to sort these grades.
 Measurements must also be FAST, as in 1-2 seconds.
 No recycler we’ve ever met wants to wait 20 seconds or more for a result.

 The result: A huge variety of aluminum alloys can now be precisely sorted by X-ray, because the X-550 measures Mg as low as 0.25% and Si to 0.10% in 2 seconds.
 This includes the most difficult groups of aluminum alloys noted above such as 3003/3004/3005, 2014/2024, 356 and 357 or 6022 and 5005.
 These alloys differ by small amounts of Mg or Si and until now could not be reliably sorted by X-ray gun technology.